JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 We can loosely define a **symmetric encryption scheme** as any cryptographic scheme with three algorithms:

 1. A **key generation algorithm**, which generates a private key.
-2. An **encryption algorithm**, which takes the private key and plaintext as inputs and outputs a ciphertext.
+2. An **encryption algorithm**, which takes the private key and a plaintext as inputs and outputs a ciphertext.
-3. A **decryption algorithm**, which takes the private key and the ciphertext as inputs and outputs the plaintext.
+3. A **decryption algorithm**, which takes the private key and the ciphertext as inputs and outputs the original plaintext.

 Typically an encryption scheme—whether symmetric or asymmetric—offers a template for encryption based on a core algorithm, rather than an exact specification.